Free eviction defense lawyers to help tenants.

 The federal government also has laws to protect families against discrimination.
 They have been created by the Department of Housing and Urban Development (HUD), and this government agency can provide eviction defense services to anyone that is being discriminated against.
 This means that Hispanics, single parents, African Americans, and others are entitled to a place to live.

 The department has a team of staff that can represent the tenant in court.
 HUD will also, if needed, sue the landlord to ensure that all nation and local anti-discrimination laws are followed.
-Any individual who thinks they may be discriminated against by a property owner (whether they can't rent the home or are being evicted) can call 1-800-669-9777 for more information.
+Any individual who thinks they may be discriminated against by a property owner (whether they can't rent the home or are being evicted) can call 1-800-669-9777 for more information or a free consultation on their housing issue.

 The property owner needs to ensure there is electricity, heat, and water to the home.
 They need to ensure that safety repairs are made in a timely manner, such as the stairs are accessible to the disabled or seniors.
 They need to ensure that walls and floors are in decent shape, there are windows, damage from a fire is repaired, etc. A lawyer can work with tenants if these things are not being done and if the apartment is not satisfying local building codes.
 If the landlord does not make the home safe to live in, the family does have some legal rights available to them.

-Eviction defense can solve other housing disputes as well.
+Eviction defense or a free legal consultation can solve other housing disputes as well.
 Depending on the law firm in questions, an attorney can help a tenant retrieve their security deposit if it was unjustly held.
 Another valuable service is mediation.
 This is when a renter and their landlord meet to resolve and dispute, over unpaid rent, noise disputes, or any other challenges.
 So if a pay or quit notice was sent for these reasons, those types of housing issues are dealt with as well.